LinkedInAttic/rest.li-api-hub/OpensourceTODOs.md

 Things that must be fixed before opensourcing:

-[ ] fix security token that was removed from console and permlink forms [ ] Find way to cleanly inject internal-to-superblock logic
+[ ] fix security token that was removed from console and permlink forms [ ] fix bug where incorrect symbols appearing where glyphs are used [ ] Find way to cleanly inject internal-to-superblock logic

 Small tasks to do before releasing: